doggoley/qnd-blog/README.md

 Do you want to run the script in debug mode? (y/n):
 ```
 You will be prompted to choose if you want to run the script in debug mode which will automatically display the contents of the newly indexed blog posts.
-Once you make the decisiion it will automatically scan the current working directory for new files and regenerate the *"index.html"* with new posts.
+Once you make the decision it will automatically scan the current working directory for new files and regenerate the *"index.html"* with new posts.

 <h2>Modification:</h2>